Government confident of deal with Northern Ireland's DUP - Hammond

-LONDON British finance minister Philip Hammond said he was confident Prime Minister Theresa May will strike a deal with Northern Ireland's Democratic Unionist Party to gain support for her minority government.
+LONDON (Reuters) - British finance minister Philip Hammond said he was confident Prime Minister Theresa May will strike a deal with Northern Ireland's Democratic Unionist Party to gain support for her minority government.

 "I am confident that we will be able to come to an arrangement with them (the DUP) to support the government in the key areas of its programme," Hammond told BBC radio on Thursday.